angelarodrigues20/OIBSIP/README.md

 OASIS INFOBYTE INTERNSHIP

-This repository contains the taaks I have completed for my Oasis Infobyte Internship over a month in Java Development
+This repository contains the tasks I have completed for my Oasis Infobyte Internship over a month in Java Development

 TASK 1 -  Online Reservation System